egnyte/egnyte-js-sdk/src/docs/api.md

 --- | --- | ---
 API.events.listen| `listenerConfiguration` | Polls the Events API for new events and emits them according to configuration.
 Resolves to an object with a single `stop` method that stops getting more events.
-API.events.getCursor| | Resolves to the latest event id
+API.events.getCursor| | Resolves to the latest event id API.events.getUpdate| `updateOptions` | Makes a single request for a list of events and resolves to the response. `getUpdate` is used internally by `listen`.

 listenerConfiguration: